ericmackrodt/Broadcaster/README.md

 Broadcaster
 ===========

-A simple messaging .Net library for communicating between objects (ViewModels for example).
+A simple messaging .Net library to send messages between objects (ViewModels for example).
-It works like an Event Aggregator.

 Usage
 -----

 You should use this library with a Dependency Injection Container, such as Autofac.

-In order to use the library, you have to create a message, it can be any class.
+In order to use the library you have to create an event, it has to inherit from BroadcasterEvent and you have to have a class to be the Event content.

 ```
 public class DummyMessage
 {
 	public string Content { get; set; }
 }

+public class DummyEvent : BroadcasterEvent<DummyMessage> { }
 ```

-Now, you have to subscribe to the message, you can subscribe multiple times and in multiple locations to the same message.
+Now, you have to subscribe to the event, you can subscribe multiple times and in multiple locations to the same event.

 ```
 public class SubscribingViewModel
 {
-	private IBroadcaster _broadcaster;
+	private IBroadcaster _broadcaster; // It has to be an instance of BroadcastContainer

 	public SubscribingViewModel(IBroadcaster broadcaster)
 	{
 		_broadcaster = broadcaster;

-		_broadcaster.Subscribe<DummyMessage>(DummyMethod);
+		_broadcaster.Event<DummyEvent>().Subscribe(DummyMethod);
 	}

 	private void DummyMethod(DummyMessage message)